What is a Prepayment Penalty on a Business Loan?

 Here’s what you need to know about business loan prepayment penalties and how to avoid them — plus, learn about several lenders offering business loans with no prepayment fees.

-What is a prepayment penalty?
+What is a business loan prepayment penalty?

-What types of business loans carry prepayment penalties?
+Types of business loans with prepayment penalties

 SBA 7(a) loans

 The SBA 7(a) loan is the SBA’s most popular loan, typically used for general business expenses.
 This SBA loan comes with prepayment penalties if your repayment term exceeds 15 years and you voluntarily pay 25% or more of your outstanding balance within the term’s first three years.